vshn/floaty/README.md

   * `hostname-to-server-uuid`: Map with hostname as key and next-hop server UUID as value.
 Hostname as reported by kernel is used for lookup.

+* `exoscale`: Exoscale-specific settings as a map.

+  * `endpoint`: URL for API endpoint.
+Defaults to production URL.
+  * `key`: API access key (starts with `EXO`).
+  * `secret`: API access secret.
+  * `instance-id`: Virtual machine ID as string; if not given a metadata service is used to automatically retrieve the ID of the machine running the program.

 ## Example configuration